 Course Length: 5 days

-This combined repair course is for repair designers, technicians, mechanics, supervisors, and quality assurance personnel directly involved in providing high performance repairs to advanced composite structures.
-It has been designed for onsite delivery at select composite repair stations requiring devoted training in hot bond repair.
+Designed for onsite delivery at select composite repair stations requiring devoted training in hot bond repair, this "combined" repair course is for repair technicians, mechanics, supervisors, and quality assurance personnel directly involved in providing high performance repairs to advanced composite structures.

 Key Lecture Topics:

 - Resin/adhesive systems: thermosets vs. thermoplastics, mix ratios, viscosity, service temperature limits, cold storage requirements/shelf life limits, pot life, etc.

 - Material Forms: dry cloth and wet resins vs. prepregs, weave/styles, etc.

 - Fundamentals of Fabrication: prepreg cloth handling, ply orientation, etc.

 - Cure cycles and rheology of thermoset resin systems during cure.

 - Repair design considerations and determination of proper approach.